axieinfinity/ronin-documentation/docs/validators/governance/vote.md

 ---
-description: Vote on a proposal
+description: How to vote on a proposal
 ---

 # Vote on a proposal